Sylius/Sylius/docs/api/admin_users.rst

 .. warning::

-    If you try to create an admin user without username, email, password or locale's code , you will receive a ``400 Bad Request`` error, that will contain validation errors.
+    If you try to create an admin user without username, email, password or locale's code, you will receive a ``400 Bad Request`` error, that will contain validation errors.

 Example
 ^^^^^^^